15 Best Places to Live in South Dakota

 Harrisburg

-Falling in a solid 13th-place is Harrisburg.
-Although not the most economically or ethnically diverse place to live in the state, Harrisburg has a lot to offer.
-The small community of just under 5,000 people have a lot of choice when it comes to schooling and housing.
+Falling in a solid 13th place is Harrisburg.
+Although not the most economically or ethnically diverse place to live in the state, Harrisburg has much to offer.
+The small community of just around five thousand residents has a lot of choices when it comes to schooling and housing.

-Harrisburg is voted as both the third best place to buy a house and offers the third best public schools in the state too.
-There has been development in Harrisburg of late, most notably the new elementary school which is proving popular with local children.
+Harrisburg is voted the third-best place to buy a house and offers the third-best public schools in the state too.
+There has been development in Harrisburg of late, most notably the new elementary school, which is proving popular with local children.

 14. Rapid City